Foundaro Spokes Docs

 Analytics

-Analytics gives you a data-driven view of your content operation — what is stale, how fast you are publishing, SEO coverage gaps, and per-site traffic and engagement summaries.
+Analytics gives you a data-driven view of your content operation — real-time pageview tracking, content freshness, publishing velocity, SEO coverage gaps, and per-site traffic summaries.

 Last updated: